Delinquency and the Assessment Notice & Pending Civil Action FAQs - Unemployment Insurance

 4. Will my delinquent debt impact my UI tax rate?

-Yes, it is possible that delinquent debt may impact an employer’s UI tax rate if the employer does not file past due contributions reports before calculation of the tax rate.
+It is possible that delinquent debt may impact an employer’s UI tax rate if the employer does not file past due contributions reports before calculation of the tax rate.

 5. What happens if I do not pay my balance on time after receiving the Assessment Notice and Pending Civil Action letter?

 Maryland Department of Labor will make reasonable efforts to work with you to resolve your delinquent account.
 However, if you do not file a protest within 30 days, the Division will follow up with collection efforts to obtain the missing reports and payments in the employer’s accounts.
-The collection efforts may include legal actions, such as liens, corporation charter forfeiture, bank account garnishment, and interception of the delinquent employer’s funds.
-The Division may also flag the employer’s vehicle registration and business license.

 NOTE: The Division may use the federal Treasury Offset Program to intercept delinquent funds.

-11. What should I do if I believe the Delinquency Notice or Assessment Notice and Pending Civil Action letter is incorrect?
+6. What should I do if I believe the Delinquency Notice or Assessment Notice and Pending Civil Action letter is incorrect?

-• If you believe the Delinquency Notice is incorrect:
+- If you believe the Delinquency Notice is incorrect:

-• You can file a written request for review within 15 days of receiving the notice.
+- You can file a written request for review within 15 days of receiving the notice.
 Send your request to:

-• Division of Unemployment Insurance
+- Division of Unemployment Insurance

-Employer Call Center, Room 411
+Employer Call Center

 Baltimore, MD 21201

-• If you believe the Assessment Notice and Pending Civil Action letter is incorrect:
+- If you believe the Assessment Notice and Pending Civil Action letter is incorrect:

-• You can file a written request for review within 30 days of receiving the Assessment Notice and Pending Civil Action letter.
+- You can file a written request for review within 30 days of receiving the Assessment Notice and Pending Civil Action letter.
 Send your request to:

 Division of Unemployment Insurance